 Run all software as a nonprivileged user with minimal access rights.
 To reduce the impact of latent vulnerabilities, always run nonadministrative software as an unprivileged user with minimal access rights.

-The vendor has released an advisory and updates.
-Please see the references for details.
+The vendor has released an advisory and fixes.
+Please see the references for more information.

 Copyright © Symantec Corporation.

 Permission to redistribute this alert electronically is granted as long as it is not edited in any way unless authorized by Symantec Security Response.
 Reprinting the whole or part of this alert in any medium other than electronically requires permission from firstname.lastname@example.org

 The information in the advisory is believed to be accurate at the time of publishing based on currently available information.
 Use of the information constitutes acceptance for use in an AS IS condition.
 There are no warranties with regard to this information.
 Neither the author nor the publisher accepts any liability for any direct, indirect, or consequential loss or damage arising from use of, or reliance on, this information.